snowplow/documentation/docs/collecting-data/collecting-from-own-applications/google-amp-tracker/version-1/index.md

 Notes:

-- You do not have to use the `appId` to distinguish AMP traffic from other web traffic (unless you want to) - see the  [Analytics](#analytics) section for an alternative approach
+- You do not have to use the `appId` to distinguish AMP traffic from other web traffic (unless you want to) - see the  [Analytics](#analytics) section for an alternative approach.

 ### `userId`